bcit-ci/CodeIgniter/user_guide_src/source/libraries/table.rst

 	.. method:: set_heading([$args = array()[, ...]])

-		:param mixed $args: an array or multiple strings containing the table column titles
+		:param	mixed	$args: An array or multiple strings containing the table column titles
-		:returns: void
+		:rtype:	void

 		Permits you to set the table heading.
 You can submit an array or discrete params::